The Pad\'e interpolation method applied to additive difference Painlev\'e equations: main results

 where the determinant $\tau_{m,n}$ is given by

-These determinant formulae of the generalized hypergeometric solutions (\ref{eq:E7solad}) are given in terms of the terminating hypergeometric series ${}_4F_3$.
-A certain $1 \times 1$ determinant formula has been constructed in terms of a non-terminating very-well-poised ${}_7F_6$ in \cite{Kajiwara08,KNY17}.
-Again, we note that a terminating very-well-poised ${}_7F_6$ and a terminating ${}_4F_3$ are rewritten with each other in \cite{Bailey35}.
-The general determinant formulae have not been given yet in terms of a non-terminating ${}_4F_3$ (or ${}_7F_6$) as far as we know.
+These determinant formulae of the generalized hypergeometric solutions (\ref{eq:E7solad}) are given in terms of the hypergeometric function ${}_4F_3$.
+A certain $1 \times 1$ determinant formula has been constructed in terms of the hypergeometric function ${}_7F_6$ in \cite{Kajiwara08, KNY17}.
+The terminating ${}_7F_6$ can be transformed into the terminating ${}_4F_3$ (see Remark \ref{rem:trans}).